-Reign star Megan Rapinoe not training with team, will skip NWSL tournament later this month
+Reign star Megan Rapinoe not training with team, expected to skip NWSL tournament later this month

 “The community is in love with the team, I had no idea,” said Citowicki of Missoula, which is in Phase 2 of its reopening.
 “You look along the fence and everywhere there’s a little gap, you’ve got somebody laying on the ground looking through the windscreen just trying to catch a glimpse of these players.”

-Citowicki, whose team was undefeated in Big Sky play last season, said his school was chosen because the field was resurfaced with natural grass last year and other facilities, like the weight room, feature modern equipment and technology.
+Citowicki, whose team was unbeaten in Big Sky play last season, said his school was chosen because the field was resurfaced with natural grass last year and other facilities, like the weight room, feature modern equipment and technology.

 But as part of the nationwide shutdown of businesses, schools and sports due to the spread of COVID-19, Montana’s grounds crew was furloughed.
 The Reign had an off-day Wednesday, giving Citowicki an opportunity to seed the grass while his assistants handled refreshing the painted soccer lines.